python-unsam/Programacion_en_Python_UNSAM/Notas/05_Modulos_OSKI2/01_304Modules.md

 ### Module Loading

 Each module loads and executes only *once*.
-*Note: Repeated imports just return a reference to the previously loaded module.*
+*Observación: Repeated imports just return a reference to the previously loaded module.*

 `sys.modules` is a dict of all loaded modules.